As of this post, we're halfway there!

 - Am I spending enough time with my kids?

-- Am I showing my kids they are loved and important?
+- Do I showing my kids they are loved and important?

 - Am I emotionally, mentally, and physically available to my kids?